VicDominguez/Coderbyte/README.md

 # Coderbyte
 My solutions for Coderbyte challenges, written in Java.
+These solutions can be called by a _dynamic_ menu.

+Exercises completed:
+- Pentagonal number
+- Eight Queens (code must be improved)